 Most of our customers have also been heavily affected by the COVID-19 pandemic.
 Our team remained in close contact with our customers to support them wherever possible.
 As the market shifted and new opportunities arose, we provided guidance and advice to supply our customers with the most suitable products.

 Taken measures:

 Close communication with customers, employees and suppliers

-Various measures to ensure continued awareness in all employees
+continued awareness in all employees